GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 The desired pipeline architecture for these steps is made easy to achieve by the provided library, on a per-backend level.
 The clear separation of the steps is not yet enforced, however, and neither is it completely implemented for the `gtfn` backend yet.

+For reference, steps 2-4 are currently encoded in `fencil_processors.builders.callable.create_callable`, while examples for step 1 and 5 can be found at `fencil_processors.codegens.gtfn.gtfn_backend.generate` and `fencil_processors.runners.gtfn.run_gtfn` (which also encompasses all the other steps).

 ## Python bindings for C++ code

 ### Alternatives